-What is the Consumer Expenditure Survey?
+- What are the Consumer Expenditure Surveys?

-How is the Consumer Expenditure Survey used?
+- How are the Consumer Expenditure Surveys used?

 to study the impact of policy changes on the welfare of different socioeconomic groups.
 Researchers use the data in a variety of studies, including those that focus on the spending behavior of different family types, trends in expenditures on various expenditure components including new types of goods and services, gift-giving behavior, consumption studies, and historical spending trends.